Prohibition: United States

 This 1902 illustration from the Hawaiian Gazette shows the Anti-Saloon League and the Woman's Christian Temperance Union's campaign against beer brewers.
 The "water cure" was a form of torture that was in the news because of its use in the Philippines.

 Prohibition in the United States focused on the manufacture, transportation, and sale of alcoholic beverages; exceptions were made for medicinal and religious uses.
 Alcohol consumption was never illegal under federal law.
 Nationwide Prohibition did not begin in the United States until January 1920, when the Eighteenth Amendment to the U.S. Constitution went into effect.
 The Eighteenth amendment was ratified in 1919, and was repealed in December 1933 with the ratification of the Twenty-first Amendment.

+Aside from bootlegging, medicinal alcohol from a physician was the only legal way to sell, and or obtain, alcohol.
+This stemmed from that fact that medicinal alcohol was necessary for products used by medical professionals.
+It was a important in things such as tonics, stimulants, preventive measures, and a cure for infections.
+In current times, using alcohol for such things seems counter intuitive however, back in the 1920's during prohibition, alcohol was believed to have healing properties as well as beneficial properties to people.
+Pharmacists of the time even found that alcohol was a useful diluent and solvent for multiple herbal formulations.
+In order for physicians to make some extra cash, physicians began making claims that alcohol was an effective medicine to 27 different medical issues.
+According to Garrett Peck, author of "The Prohibition Hangover: Alcohol in America from Demon Rum to Cult Cabernet.", he states, "Medicinal alcohol was a popular loophole in the Volstead Act, the Prohibition enforcement law," It was such a large business during prohibition that an estimated 15,000 prescribers applied for alcohol prescriptive permits in just the first six months of Prohibition.